iamsgokul/pureCSSToolTip/README.md

 ### Simple pure CSS ToolTip

-ToolTip.css is used to the added tooltip for a web app, web page without javascript.
+purecsstooltip.css is used to the added tooltip for a web app, web page without javascript.
 This full of CSS code you just added the CSS file in your header are import CSS to your style and you can use it.

 ### How to use this tooltip on your HTML file